 Celery, carrot and onion are available all year round, so it is also easy to prepare Soffritto.

 Sometimes onion is replaced by shallot.

-Depending on what you are going to make then, you can also add aromatics such as garlic, rosemary, thyme or bay.
+Depending on what you intend to cook, you may then add other aromas such as garlic, rosemary, thyme or bay leaves.